How to Figure Out if You Need to File a 2018 Tax Return

 There are also some other less common reasons you may need to file a tax return.
 If you’re running out of time to file, you can request an automatic six-month filing extension.

 If you owe money on your return and aren’t sure how to pay it, consult ato discuss your options.

-Like theto receive more tax law updates or call us at 248-262-3400 to schedule a consultation with a Michigan tax attorney.
+Like theto receive more tax law updates or call us at 800.571.75715 to get free, no-obligation tax advice from a qualified and experienced attorney.